10-Day Egypt Itinerary: Pyramids, Nile Cruise & Luxor by a Cairo Native

 Continue your Nile Journey:

-Luxor: The City of the Pharaohs (Days 7 and 8)
+Luxor Highlights: Valley of the Kings & Karnak Temple (Days 7 and 8)

 Day 7: The Valley of the Kings in Luxor: The City of the Dead (West Bank)